 Alternate domain namefor your domain.
 In the format:subdomain.mydomain.com.

-Then select theCustom SSL certificatecreated in Step one from the list.
+Then select theCustom SSL certificatecreated in Step One - Request a public certificate from the list.

 -